tsdataclinic/smooshr/README.md

-**This project is no longer maintained by Two Sigma.
+**This project and corresponding website are no longer maintained by Two Sigma.
 We continue to encourage independent development.**

 ## smooshr